ActNow Theatre: Awards and recognition

 In both 2017 and 2018, ActNow, together with Reconciliation South Australia, was a finalist in the Australian Human Rights Commission's Racism.
 It Stops With Me Award, for the programs jointly developed for schools.

 The company has been short-listed for several additional South Australian Ruby Awards, including the prestigious Outstanding Contribution by an Organisation or Group Award.

-While Artistic Director of the company, Kemp Attrill received the 2013 Channel 9 Young Achievers Proteus Career Leadership Award, the 2015 Arts South Australia Geoff Crowhurt Memorial Award, the 2018 Australia Council Kirk Robinson Award for Community Arts and Cultural Development, and the 2020 Channel 7 Carclew Creative Achievement Award.

 Decameron 2.0 was awarded the 2021 Ruby Award for Best Work or Event Outside a Festival.

 In 2022 the company won an Impact Award from PAC Australia.

+Former artistic director of the company, Kemp Attrill, has received several awards for his work in community theatre, including the 2013 Channel 9 Young Achievers Proteus Career Leadership Award; the 2015 Geoff Crowhurst Memorial Award; the 2018 Australia Council Kirk Robson Award for Community Arts and Cultural Development; and the Carclew Creative Achievement Award in the 2020 7NEWS Young Achiever Awards.